Rockville, Maryland: 19th century

 A proposal to name the town Wattsville, after the nearby Watts Branch, failed because the stream was later considered too small to give its name to the town.
 On July 16, 1803, when the area was officially entered into the county land records with the name "Rockville", derived from Rock Creek.
 Nevertheless, the name Montgomery Court House continued to appear on maps and other documents through the 1820s.

-By petition of Rockville's citizens, the Maryland General Assembly incorporated the village on March 10, 1860.
+By petition of Rockville's citizens, the Maryland General Assembly incorporated the town of Rockville on March 10, 1860.
 During the American Civil War, General George B. McClellan stayed at the Beall Dawson house in 1862.
 In addition, General J.E.B.
 Stuart and an army of 8,000 Confederate cavalrymen marched through and occupied Rockville on June 28, 1863, while on their way to Gettysburg and stayed at the Prettyman house.
 Jubal Anderson Early also crossed through Rockville on his way to and from his 1864 attack on Washington.

 In 1913, on the birthday of Jefferson Davis, the United Daughters of the Confederacy erected a statue near the Rockville courthouse dedicated to Confederate soldiers from Montgomery County.
 The monument was removed in 2017 as part of a wave of removals of Confederate monuments and memorials in response to the 2015 Charleston church shooting; its base now stands by White's Ferry.

 In 1873, the Baltimore and Ohio Railroad extended its Metropolitan Branch to Rockville, connecting the city by rail to Washington, D.C.

 In July 1891, the Tennallytown and Rockville Railway brought trolley service to the city.
 The line connected to the Georgetown and Tennallytown Railway terminus at Western Avenue and Wisconsin Avenue, and thence to downtown Washington, D.C.